skillrepos/copilot-ext/labs.md

 8. VPNs may interfere with the ability to run the codespace.
 It is recommended to not use a VPN if you run into problems.

 </br></br></br>
+**If you are opening a file and the cursor is in the file, make sure to switch back to (click in) the terminal before running commands!**

+</br></br></br>

 **Lab 1 - Using AI in Planning**

 **Purpose: In this lab, we’ll see some ideas of how we can use AI in the Planning phase**

-1. For our labs in this workshop, we have a set of code that implements a simple to-do app written in Python with a toolkit called *Flask*.
+1. For our labs in this workshop, we have a set of code that implements a simple *to-do* app, written in Python with a toolkit called *Flask*.
    The files for this app are in a subdirectory named *app*.
 Change into that directory in the terminal and take a look at the app's files.
    To view the files, you can either click on them in the file list on the left or you can open them with the *code* commands below.
 But make sure to switch into the *app* directory.)